viper-010/Python_YT/32-Dictionary/32_Dictionaries_tutorial.md

 # Python Dictionaries
 Dictionaries are ordered collection of data items.
 They store multiple items in a single variable.
-Dictionary items are key-value pairs that are separated by commas and enclosed within curly brackets { }.
+Dictionary items are key-value pairs that are separated by commas and enclosed within the curly brackets { }.

 ### Example:
 ```python